hooverinstitutionla/make_md5/README.md

 create.py, create_tree.py, verify.py, verify_tree.py, and verify_single.py are complimentary scripts that help ensure fixity for the Hoover Institution Library and Archives.

 The purpose of these scripts is to generate and verify an *indexed* sidecar MD5 checksum/hash file for each file in a targeted folder.
-If .md5 files already exist for a given file, neither create.py nor create_tree.py does not overwrite them.
+If .md5 files already exist for a given file, neither create.py nor create_tree.py will not overwrite them.

 create.py and verify.py, respectively, create and verify checksums in a single folder.

-create_tree.py and verify_tree.py are complimentary scripts that process a folder and all its subfolders.
+create_tree.py and verify_tree.py, respectively as above, process a folder and all its subfolders.

 verify_single.py validates a single md5 file.